HepHepHurra/apps-android-hurraki/README.md

 ### Translations ###

 * Translation for this readme.
-Since Hurraki is availabale in Espanol and German as well, this readme should be translated in [Espanol](https://github.com/Hurraki/apps-android-hurraki/blob/master/READMEES.md) and [German](https://github.com/Hurraki/apps-android-hurraki/blob/master/READMEDE.md).
+Since Hurraki is available in Espanol and German as well, this readme should be translated in [Espanol](https://github.com/Hurraki/apps-android-hurraki/blob/master/READMEES.md) and [German](https://github.com/Hurraki/apps-android-hurraki/blob/master/READMEDE.md).
 * Translation for the Google Play Store.
 There is still a description site in Spanisch missing